-The fungicides APROACH, INSPIRE / BRAVO TOP, OMEGA, QUASH, and XEMIUM are currently not registered for use on lentils and should not be used.
-Future registration of some of these fungicides is anticipated, and results for these products are provided for reference only.
+The fungicides INSPIRE / BRAVO TOP, OMEGA, QUASH, and XEMIUM are currently not registered for use on lentils and should not be used.
+Future registration of some of these fungicides is anticipated, and results are provided for reference only.

 Field evaluation of fungicides for management of anthracnose on lentils - Sykeston, ND (2012)